 Checking competitive intelligence for accuracy & reliability

-One of the problems for competitive intelligence is that sources are often unreliable or inaccurate.
-Even worse, sometimes this is deliberate – the term vapourware in the computer software industry gives an idea of this, where companies leak information about forthcoming products with the aim of forestalling competitor products.
+One of the problems for competitive intelligence is that sources can be unreliable or inaccurate.
+Even worse, sometimes this is deliberate – the terms fake news and, in the computer software industry, vapourware, where companies leak information about forthcoming products with the aim of forestalling competitor products, give an idea of this.

 Ranking & Scoring sources and data